Niteshsingh2001/File-Explorer/README.md

 # File-Explorer
-File Explorer made with Python using
+File Explorer made with Python using Tkinter

 Functions Included